 There is typically no set duration for arrangements with investment managers, although the continued appointment for all investment managers will be reviewed periodically, and at least every five years.
 Where the Scheme holds closed ended vehicles, the duration may be defined by the nature of the underlying investments.

-Cost Monitoring
+The purchase of the buy-in policy is a permanent investment (until any eventual transition to buyout), which was deemed to be appropriate for the Scheme given the security it provides for members' benefits.

-The Scheme's Investment Managers are remunerated on an ad valorem basis in which the fees are calculated according to the amount of assets under management.
+Cost Monitoring (limited relevance given the buy-in policy)The Scheme's Investment Managers are remunerated on an ad valorem basis in which the fees are calculated according to the amount of assets under management.